-Immigrant-owned businesses generated \$84.7M in business income in 2014.
+Immigrant-owned businesses generated \$1.8B in business income in 2014.

-14,616 people in Idaho are employed at firms owned by immigrants.
+168,003 people in Virginia are employed at firms owned by immigrants.

-This is a conservative estimate that excludes large, publicly owned firms.
+\ This is a conservative estimate that excludes large, publicly owned firms.

-iven that the act of picking up and moving to another country is inherently brave and risky, it should be little surprise that immigrants have repeatedly been found to be more entrepreneurial than the U.S. population as a whole.
-According to The Kauffman Foundation, a nonprofit group that studies entrepreneurship, immigrants were almost twice as likely to start a new business in 2015 than the native-born population.2 The companies they founded ranged from small businesses on Main Street to large firms responsible for thousands of American jobs.
-Recent studies, for instance, have indicated that immigrants own more than half of the grocery stores in America and 48 percent of nail salons.3 Foreign-born entrepreneurs are also behind 51 percent of our country's billion dollar startups4, and more than 40 percent of Fortune 500 firms.
+iven that the act of picking up and moving to another country is inherently brave and risky, it should come as little surprise that immigrants have repeatedly been found to be more entrepreneurial than the U.S. population as a whole.
+According to The Kauffman Foundation, a nonprofit group that studies entrepreneurship, immigrants were almost twice as likely to start a new business in 2015 than the nativeborn population.2 The companies they founded ranged from small businesses on Main Street to large firms responsible for thousands of American jobs.
+Recent studies, for instance, have indicated that immigrants own more than half of the grocery stores in America and 48 percent of nail salons.3 Foreign-born entrepreneurs are also behind 51 percent of our country's billion dollar startups,4 and substantial share of our Fortune 500 firms.

 The super-charged entrepreneurial activity of immigrants provides real and meaningful benefits to everyday Americans.
 In 2010, roughly one in 10 American workers with jobs at private firms were employed at immigrant-founded companies.
-Such businesses also generated more than \$775 billion in annual business revenue that year.
-5 Idaho is currently home to more than 4,200 foreign-born entrepreneurs.
-Such business owners are creating real and meaningful economic opportunities to local, U.S.-born workers.
-Their firms generated \$84.7 million in business income in 2014.
-Idaho firms with at least one immigrant owner provided jobs to roughly 15,000 Americans in 2007.6
+Such businesses also generated more than \$775 billion in annual business revenue that year.5 firms generated \$1.8 billion in business income in 2014.
+Virginia firms with at least one immigrant owner provided jobs to more than 168,000 Americans in 2007.6

-In 2010, roughly 1 in 10 American workers with jobs at private firms were employed at immigrant-founded companies.
+In 2010, roughly 1 in 10 American workers with jobs at private firms were employed at immigrantfounded companies.